Why is the Sex Workers Outreach Project (SWOP) Behind Bars? To go BEYOND BARS with community allied empowerment efforts!

 Prostitution is one of the few crimes where women are arrested more frequently than men, but prostitution alone does not explain the growing numbers of Black, Latino, and trans-women behind bars.

-Sex workers are often subject to the same “revolving door” punitive approach that people convicted of drug offenses receive; women do time, though rarely receive the resources, social, economic and, psychological support that would enable them to leave the industry if they choose.
-Diversion programs such as LEAD and Rescue based intervention often enable as opposed to empowering women in the sex trade by defining them as victims of their own lives and circumstance.
+If we are going to make reforms to crimes that are defined based on morality, we need to consider laws that disproportionately affect women, trans people, and people of color, such as the prohibition of sex work.
+Sex workers are often subject to the same “revolving door” punitive approach that people convicted of drug offenses receive; sex workers do time, but never receive the resources, social, economic, and psychological support that would enable them to leave the industry if they choose.
+We don’t often consider that sex work can be an intentional choice.
+Whether or not it is a symptom of poor economic conditions or volition, too many people always consider it inherently immoral.
+Diversion programs such as LEAD and rescue-based intervention often enable dependency as opposed to empowering people in the sex industry by defining them as victims of their own lives and circumstance.